DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep.md

 (3) view and traverse their list of connections and those made by others within the system.“) [^9] are becoming an eminent part of our daily lives, since they provide an online social experience that is not “dangerous”.
-The increase in this and other online social experiences[^10] began to change the nature of daily interpersonal interactions.
+The increase in these and other online social experiences[^10] began to change the nature of daily interpersonal interactions.
 This change has allowed the users to seek intimate relationships online more often.
 “According to a recent estimate based